 - My favourite book to date has been The Opposite of Loneliness by Marina Keegan.
 I’m honest to god recommending it to everyone.
 You can check out my raving review here.

 - I’m doing most of my reading in bed, typically before I go to sleep, but sometimes in the early hours too.
 Being tucked up in a cosy bed with a good book is one of the most satisfying feelings in the world, I reckon.

 - My brain is enjoying reading.
 Whenever I have a spare block of time, my first thought is “Can I squeeze in some reading now??”.
 Before doctor’s appointments, when my (stupid, stupid) brain wakes me up at 5:20am, when I’m brushing my teeth.
 It’s becoming my default and that makes me happy.

-propranolol germany I think I can actually achieve my goal, which is the best feeling ever, people!
+cheap antabuse online I think I can actually achieve my goal, which is the best feeling ever, people!
 I’m already pretty proud of myself for reading so many and for staying on track.
 I was a little dubious when I started, to be honest.
 But, as I mentioned, it seems to be becoming a natural part of my day now.
 Stay tuned to see how I go!

-ethionamide tablet price A big thanks to Laura from The Lovely Jumble for providing me with the kick up the bum I needed to get this post published.
+A big thanks to Laura from The Lovely Jumble for providing me with the kick up the bum I needed to get this post published.
 High five, friend!
 Wanna read MORE?
 Check out the bloggers below who have also posted awesome updates on their reading so far this year:

 - Laura from The Lovely Jumble